-“Bitsy Mystery Dungeon” by flowerditch, rarelikeaunicorn, Sarah Gould, Mozz, ruin, Emma Daues, becklespinax, Lenny Magner, Andrew Yolland, Natalie Clayton, Ian Martin, Dan Lance, William John Holly III, Mark Wonnacott, Kai20, Sergio Cornaga, pan, Em Lindqvist, David Mowatt, Brandon Thread, onion, Diana Taylor, marisol, Ash Green, Ebeth, Skeleton Hugs, Grey Burnett, Sean S. LeBlanc, marzipan recognition alloy, Nicole Voec, wyvy, Peter Februar, teri & lumpen.
+“Bitsy Mystery Dungeon” by flowerditch, rarelikeaunicorn, Sarah Gould, Mozz, ruin, Emma Daues, becklespinax, Lenny Magner, Andrew Yolland, Natalie Clayton, Ian Martin, Dan Lance, William John Holly III, Mark Wonnacott, Kai20, Sergio Cornaga, pan, Em Lindqvist, David Mowatt, Brandon Thread, onion, Diana Taylor, marisol, Ash Green, Ebeth Norvell, Skeleton Hugs, Grey Burnett, Sean S. LeBlanc, marzipan recognition alloy, Nicole Voec, wyvy, Peter Februar, teri & lumpen.

 Mass collaborations are a marvelous artistic phenomenon, as you can never be sure what the result will be like.
-When you make a game in a little team, the whole creative process is easier to control, but when 34 people make a part of the game separate from each other, that’s a whole different story.
+When you make a game in a little team, the whole creative process is easier to control, but when thirty-four people make a part of the game separate from each other, that is a whole different story.
 That makes “Bitsy Mystery Dungeon” a very special and beautiful game, as it still shows some coherency, even though the single rooms were made with very different styles.